What Is a Premium Brand?

 Almost anyone in America can walk over to the kitchen sink, turn on the faucet, and get their fill.
 Yet, the demand for premium H2O continues to grow in the United States and abroad.

 When they first came to market, premium water brands claimed bottled water was safer to drink.
 But no one could agree.
-So, rather than sell “safety” as a benefit, premium water brands promoted other reasons to buy.
+So, rather than leverage “safety” as a value proposition, the water brands promoted other reasons to buy.

 Convenience became a primary selling point.
 For instance, bottled water is easier to carry and store.
 Place of origin has become another popular quality marker for bottled water.
 There is a theory that water harvested from particular locations is cleaner and tastes better.
 But, of course, there is no way to prove or disprove this theory.

-Premium water brands found yet another way to enhance their value.
+Water brands found yet another way to create higher value.
 Market research revealed that a specific segment would pay more for particular health benefits.
 So, premium water brands claimed their product provided those benefits and targeted the consumers that wanted them.

 The irony of it all?